 Popular brands such as The Glenlivet and Glenfiddich are considered Speyside whiskies, a testament to the level of quality that the Speyside area is home to.

 For Speyside whiskies, we recommend The Balvenie Caribbean Cask.
 This whisky is especially great for those who’ve already tried and enjoyed rum.
-That’s because they’re finished in Caribbean rum barrels, giving the whisky a really sweet flavor that’s both fruity and vanilla-like.
+That’s because it is finished in Caribbean rum barrels, giving the whisky a really sweet flavor that’s both fruity and vanilla-like.
 It’s great if you need a familiar taste to ease into drinking whisky.

-Blended Whisky – Ballantine’s 17-years-old
+Blended Scotch Whisky – Ballantine’s Finest Blended Scotch Whisky

 Instead of starting off with single malts, why not go for a blended whisky right off the bat?
 Sure, they might not be as pure as the single malts, but blended whisky can be really flavorful.